-Note: Extended care, after-school enrichment and summer camp incur separate fees.
+Note: Extended care, after-school enrichment, summer camp, and middle school travel and technology incur separate fees.

-We recognize that a PKS education requires a significant financial commitment, and in general the costs of an independent school education are increasingly challenging.
+We recognize that a PKS education requires a significant financial commitment, and covering the costs of an independent school education can be challenging.
 If tuition at PKS seems beyond your family’s reach, we encourage you to learn more about our tuition assistance program.

 PKS offers tuition assistance to families with demonstrated financial need.
 We ask that every family cover a minimum 15% of their child’s tuition costs, but recognize that each situation is unique.
 We want to work with you so that no qualified student is prevented from considering enrollment at PKS for financial reasons.

-Applications for tuition assistance are due by February 2, 2018 and you will need to submit:
+Applications for tuition assistance are due by February 2, 2020 and both parents/guardians must submit:

-The 2016 tax return should be submitted as soon as you file.
+The 2018 tax return should be submitted as soon as you file.
 We encourage you to apply as early as possible to provide ample time to conduct a complete review of your application.
-If you cannot file by February 2, 2018 please do still submit all other documents and we will use this data to give an award conditional on your 2017 tax return.
-We will need all filed 2017 tax returns by March 31, 2018 at the latest.
+If you cannot file your 2019 tax return by February 2, 2020 please do still submit all other documents and we will use this data to give an award conditional on your 2018 tax return.
+We will need all filed 2019 tax returns and supporting documents by March 31, 2020 at the latest.